Did Gilligan In Gilligan's Island Have A First Name?

 The Snopes investigation

-According to Snopes, "Willy" was not Gilligan's first name, as there were no canonical confirmations.
+According to Snopes, "Willy" is not Gilligan's first name, as there are no canonical confirmations.

-Secondly, and more importantly, TV Guide's trivia is incorrect.
-The in-episode radio broadcast doesn't call Gilligan "Willy."
-According to Snopes, the pilot merely called him the "young first mate named Gilligan."
-The only instances of the name "Willy Gilligan" came in early pitch packets that Sherwood Schwartz had put together.
+Then TV Guide published an article in 1993 noting the discovery of an early press release for the show where the title character was referred to as "Willy Gilligan."
+The only instances of the name "Willy Gilligan" come in early pitch packets that Sherwood Schwartz had put together.
 Snopes even has a picture of "Willy Gilligan" in print.
 One can easily argue that hardly counts.
-Snopes also noted that Schwartz himself removed "Willy" as a first name, preferring the characters to be more casually addressed by first names or nicknames (the Howells being the exception).
-Gilligan became the character's first name in the cited conversations.
+Snopes also notes that Schwartz himself removed "Willy" as a first name, preferring the characters to be more casually addressed by first names or nicknames (the Howells being the exception).